 The Samsung Galaxy S8 is a work of art!
 It has set the bar high on how a modern smartphone should look like.
 Samsung has broken all barriers to create something that is truly beautiful and still very functional.
 But prices at Rs.
-88900 is it the best smartphone money can buy right now?
-Well, let us find out just that in this full review.
+88,900 is it the best smartphone money can buy right now?
+Well, let us find out just that in this Samsung Galaxy S8 Nepal Reviews.

-The Samsung Galaxy S8 packs a f/1.7 12MP front camera with a LED flash and built-in OIS.
+The Samsung Galaxy S8 packs an f/1.7 12MP front camera with a LED flash and built-in OIS.
 The pictures taken from the phone are surreal and quite frankly I have blown away by it.
-The images are tad sharp and have high details and vibrancy.
-The phone also has a f/1.7 8MP front camera for all your selfies.
+The images are a tad sharp and have high details and vibrancy.
+The phone also has an f/1.7 8MP front camera for all your selfies.
 Both the cameras perform extremely well even in low light situations.
-And this time around both the of them come with ‘Dual Pixel AF’ for faster and smoother focusing while taking photos and videos.
+And this time around both of them come with ‘Dual Pixel AF’ for faster and smoother focusing while taking photos and videos.

 And just sitting below the rear camera is an awkwardly placed fingerprint scanner which is very accurate.
 The placement, however, could have been in a better location.
 Other biometrics options include an Iris scanner which is cool to have but is not that accurate.
 Me wearing prescribed glasses may have to do a lot with its inaccuracy.
 There is also a face unlock which works very well and is the best among the three.
 The phone also has a bottom-firing speaker which is a bit tiny and doesn’t have a lot of bass to it.
 This may be due to the fact the phone is IP68 rated for dust and water resistance.